-Harris, who joined NPR in 1986, has traveled to the ends of the earth for NPR.
-His reports have originated from Timbuktu, the South Pole, the Galapagos Islands, Beijing during the SARS epidemic, the center of Greenland, the Amazon rain forest and the foot of Mt.
+Harris has traveled to all seven continents for NPR.
+His reports have originated from Timbuktu, the South Pole, the Galapagos Islands, Beijing during the SARS epidemic, the center of Greenland, the Amazon rain forest, the foot of Mt.
 Kilimanjaro (for a story about tuberculosis), and Japan to cover the nuclear aftermath of the 2011 tsunami.

-Over the course of his career, Harris has been the recipient of many of the journalism and science industries' most prestigious awards.
-The University of California at Santa Cruz awarded Harris the 2010-11 Alumni Achievement Award – the school's highest honor.
+Over the course of his career, Harris has been the recipient of many prestigious awards.
+Those include the American Geophysical Union's 2013 Presidential Citation for Science and Society.
+He shared the 2009 National Academy of Sciences Communication Award and was a finalist again in 2011.
 In 2002, Harris was elected an honorary member of Sigma Xi, the scientific research society.
 Harris shared a 1995 Peabody Award for investigative reporting on NPR about the tobacco industry.
 Since 1988, the American Association for the Advancement of Science has honored Harris three times with its science journalism award.

 Before joining NPR, Harris was a science writer for the San Francisco Examiner.
 From 1981 to 1983, Harris was a staff writer at The Tri-Valley Herald in Livermore, California, covering science, technology, and health issues related to the nuclear weapons lab in Livermore.
-He started his career as an AAAS Mass Media Science Fellow reporting on science issues for The Washington Star, in Washington, D.C.
+He started his career as an AAAS Mass Media Science Fellow at the now-defunct Washington Star in DC.

-Harris is co-founder of the Washington, D.C., Area Science Writers Association, as well as past president of the National Association of Science Writers.
+Harris is co-founder of the Washington, DC, Area Science Writers Association, and is past president of the National Association of Science Writers.
 He serves on the board of the Council for the Advancement of Science Writing.

-A California native, Harris was valedictorian of his college graduating class at the University of California at Santa Cruz in 2012, to give a commencement address at Crown College, where he had given a valedictory address at his own graduation.
-He earned a bachelor's degree in biology, with highest honors.
+A California native, Harris returned to the University of California-Santa Cruz in 2012, to give a commencement address at Crown College, where he had given a valedictory address at his own graduation.
+He earned a bachelor's degree at the school in biology, with highest honors.